-My wife’s grandmother was a Marsh.
+My wife’s maternal grandmother was a Marsh.
 As she grew up the Marsh family was present and appeared often at family gatherings.
 Our initial work was on the Marsh family.
 We traced Noble Marsh to find his parents to provide that information to my wife’s grandmother Mae “Nana” Holcomb.
 Nana was a very dear lady that was very loved by her family.
 I myself loved to be with her and talk.
 She had a great sense of humor, was very humble and opinionated.
 Her honesty, although sometimes could hurt, was legendary.
 We miss her terribly.
 Through our DNA and my wife’s great grand-father’s death certificate we found her 2X great grand-father but not her 2X great grand-mother.
 The DNA is suggesting a relationship to a 2X great grand-father with the same name appearing on the death certificate and a 2X great grand-mother that potentially doesn’t match.
 As with all things in genealogy patience and perseverance seasoned with good judgement and proof are key elements.
 We continue our research and discovery with this family.

-My grandmother, Alberta “Nana” Russell of Jackson, Breathitt, Kentucky was the motivation to research the genealogy of the Russell family.
-She was, along with my Step-Grandfather Herbert Walk and my Step-Uncle Wilmer Walk (I used the word “Step” to be technically correct, but they were the only Grandfather and Uncle I knew and very much deserve mention) my safe haven and who I could talk to as a child and teenager.
+My grandmother, Alberta “Nana” Russell of Jackson, Breathitt Co.
+KY was the motivation to research the Russell family.
+She was along with my grandfather Herbert Walk and my Uncle Wilmer Walk my safe haven and who I could talk to as a child and teenager.
 Her honest view of life and her humor got me through many tough times growing up and my memories of her are very precious.
-Without them in my life I would not have been the person I am today.
 In a very large way my Great Uncle Alfred Overton Russell also contributed greatly to my interest in genealogy.
 He spent many years manually researching the Russell family.
 His work was a huge contributing factor and accelerated our progress on the Russell Family.
 We have made quite a bit of progress in documenting the family as well as the Walk and Hensley families.
 Through our research we have acquired a considerable amount of information, heirlooms and photographs.